-Pure and simple – we fell in love with Acadiana’s culture and bought an old “camp” – a weekend place with a cabin – just outside Opelousas.
-When our friends wanted to know what the two of us were going to do with that place, they laughed when we pledged, “We’re gonna put a dancehall in the yard.”
-Then, we did.
+Once upon a time, we fell in love with the culture of Acadiana and bought an old “camp” – a weekend place with a cabin – just outside Opelousas.
+When our friends asked what we were going to do with the place, they laughed when we said, “We’re gonna put a dancehall in the yard.”
+But that’s exactly what we did.

-A local friend found an old tin-sided rail-yard freight depot we could afford to purchase and move to our camp.
-(Yes, these things happen in Louisiana.)
-With the help of many friends, while we were traveling back and forth between California and Louisiana bringing loads of folk art with us, we created a “cultural house of fun” bigger than anything we ever imagined or planned.
+A local friend found an old tin-sided rail-yard freight depot that we could afford to purchase and move to our camp.
+With the help of many friends, we created a “cultural house of fun” bigger than anything we ever imagined or planned, while traveling back and forth between California and Louisiana, bringing loads of folk art with us.

-Once our talented musician and artist friends in Louisiana discovered The Whirlybird, they told their friends and families, and after Katrina, The Whirlybird became a local vehicle for hurricane recovery.
-It became a handy form of cultural, emotional and spiritual medicine.
-Fun goes a long way.
-One of our mottos was – “Come get you some.”
-And, we all have.
+Once our talented musician and artist friends in Louisiana discovered The Whirlybird, they shared it with their friends and families, and after Hurricane Katrina, The Whirlybird became a local tool for recovery.
+It served as a form of cultural, emotional, and spiritual medicine, as fun can go a long way.
+One of our mottos was “Come get you some,” and we all have.

-Soon the “the ‘Bird” rocked with parties and cooking, creative and collaborative projects among artists, dancing and live music, and movie nights and stage plays and storytelling.
-After the Cajun Americana band the Red Stick Ramblers shot their first music video there, fans around the world marveled at this honky tonk rooted in another era.
+The Whirlybird underground honky tonk became a place for cross-generational talent to be shared.
+It soon became a hub of activity, with parties and cooking, creative and collaborative projects among artists, dancing and live music, movie nights, stage plays, and storytelling.
+After the Cajun Americana band the Red Stick Ramblers shot their first music video there, fans around the world marveled at this honky-tonk rooted in another era.
 The Ramblers’ label, Sugar Hill Records of Nashville, called it “Opelousas, Louisiana’s premier underground nite spot.”
-Christy told me Sam Broussard, 2008 Grammy Nominee for Best Zydeco or Cajun Music Album, told her, “I believe we’re looking at the inside of Jim Phillips’ head”.
+Some years later, The Red Stick Ramblers had their Grammy send-off party at The Whirlybird.
+On another occasion, Christy told me Sam Broussard, 2008 Grammy Nominee for Best Zydeco or Cajun Music Album, said, “I believe we’re looking at the inside of Jim Phillips’ head.”